skoolkid/skoolkit/sphinx/source/man/tap2sna.py.rst

 LOAD OPERATIONS
 ===============
-By default, ``tap2sna.py`` loads bytes from every data block on the tape, using the start address given in the corresponding header.
-For tapes that contain headerless data blocks, headers with incorrect start addresses, or irrelevant blocks, the ``--ram`` option can be used to load bytes from specific blocks at the appropriate addresses.
+By default, ``tap2sna.py`` attempts to load a tape exactly as a 48K Spectrum would (see the section on ``SIMULATED LOAD`` above).
+If that doesn't work, the ``--ram`` option can be used to load bytes from specific tape blocks at the appropriate addresses.
 The syntax is:

 |
 |  ``--ram load=[+]block[+],start[,length,step,offset,inc]``